-7 In effect, without defining or explaining it, the Court has carved out an expansive exception to the requirements of Rule 51.
+7In effect, without defining or explaining it, the Court has carved out an expansive exception to the requirements of Rule 51.
 I suspect that the Court has not considered the broad repercussions of its treatment of the procedural default in this case, or the incongruity of its result in light of parallel procedural requirements in the criminal area.
-The Federal Rules of Criminal Procedure, which contain a provision-similar to Rule 51that "[n]o party may assign as error any portion of the charge or emission therefrom unless he objects thereto before the jury retires to consider its verdict," Fed.
-Rule Crim.
-Proc.
-30, also contain another provision: "Plain errors or defects affecting substantial rights may be noticed although they were not brought to the attention of the court."
+The Federal Rules of Criminal Procedure, which contain a provision--similar to Rule 51--that "no party may assign as error the giving or the failure to give an instruction unless he objects thereto, " Fed.
+R. Crim.
+P. 30, also contain another provision: "Plain errors or defects affecting substantial rights may be noticed although they were not brought to the attention of the court."
 Fed.
-Rule Crim.
-Proc.
-52 (b).
+R. Crim.
+P. 52(b).
 The absence of a similar provision in the Civil Rules suggests that review of unchallenged jury instructions is intended to be more restrictive under the Civil than under the Criminal Rules.
 The Court's conclusion that petitioners' claim in this civil case should be heard despite the absence of plain error thus inverts the Rules, in violation of their spirit as well as their letter.